Slovis’ 4 TD passes lead USC past California 41-17 - WHIZ News

 Cal linebacker Evan Tattersall was taken off the field on a stretcher and taken to the hospital after being hit in the head on kickoff coverage.
 Tattersall was running down on coverage when USC linebacker Juliano Falaniko appeared to lower his helmet and hit Tattersall.
 Falaniko immediately signaled for trainers to come on the field before the play was even over as Tattersall was down on the field.

 Tattersall remained down for several minutes as players and coaches from both teams kneeled out of concern.
 He was strapped to a board and gave a thumbs up before being taken off on a cart.
 Cal said Tattersall was alert and has movement in his extremities.
-He was taken to the hospital out of precaution.
+He was taken to the hospital out of precaution but was expected to be discharged.

+“It’s been positive news,” Wilcox said.
+“Very scary.
+Anytime something like that happens there’s a lot of concern for him.
+Our thoughts and prayers are with him but we have got some positive news here in the last 10-15 minutes.”

 TARGETING